tonytvo/blog-generator/content/blog/growing-object-orented-guided-by-tests-summary/index.md

     - That's why most people order food from a menu in terms of dishes, rather than the detail of the recipes used to create them.
 - In its terminology, we write interfaces to describe its relationships with the outside world (Cockburn's ports).
 Then we write bridges between the application core and each technical domain (Cockburn's adapters).
 The bridges implement the interfaces defined by the application model and map between application-level and technical-level objects.
   - The code for the business domain is isolated from its dependencies on technical infrastructures, such as databases and user interfaces.
 We don't want technical concepts to leak into the application model, so we write interfaces to describe their relationships with the outside world in its terminology
-- we have some second-level heuristics to help us think about how to find the facets in the behaviour where the interfaces should be: encapsulation ensures that the behaviour of an object can only be effected through its API information hiding conceals how an object implements its functionality behind the abstraction of its API
+- encapsulation ensures that the behaviour of an object can only be effected through its API.
+Information hiding conceals how an object implements its functionality behind the abstraction of its API
 - we follow standard practices to maintain encapsulation when coding:
   - define immutable value types
   - avoid global variables and singletons